stablekernel/aqueduct/source/docs/http/request_sink.md

 ### Perform Asynchronous Initialization with willOpen

 For any initialization that needs to occur asynchronously, you may override `RequestSink.willOpen`.
 This method is asynchronous, and the application will wait for this method to complete before sending any HTTP requests to the request sink.
-In general, you should avoid using this method and read the later section on Lazy Resources.
+In general, you should avoid using this method and read the later section on Lazy Services.

 ### Start Receiving Requests

 Once an `RequestSink` sets up its routes and performs asynchronous initialization, the application will hook up the stream of HTTP requests to the `RequestSink` and data will start flowing.
 Just prior to this, one last method is invoked on `RequestSink`, `didOpen`.
 This method is a final callback to the `RequestSink` that indicates all initialization has completed.

-## Lazy Resources
+## Lazy Services

 An Aqueduct application will probably communicate to other servers and databases.
 A `RequestSink` will have properties to represent these connections.
-Resources like these must open a persistent network connection, a process that is asynchronous by nature.
-Following the initialization process of a `RequestSink`, it may then make sense to create the resources in a constructor and then open them in `willOpen`.
+Services like these must open a persistent network connection, a process that is asynchronous by nature.
+Following the initialization process of a `RequestSink`, it may then make sense to create the services in a constructor and then open them in `willOpen`.

 However, an Aqueduct application will run for a long time.
 It is probable that connections it uses will occasionally be interrupted.
 If these connections are only opened when the application first starts, the application will not be able to reopen these connections without restarting it.
 This would be catastrophic.

-For that reason, asynchronous resources should manage their own opening behavior.
+For that reason, asynchronous services should manage their own opening behavior.
 For example, a database connection should open it when it is asked to execute a query.
 If it has a valid connection, it will go ahead and execute the query.
 Otherwise, it will establish the connection and then execute the query.
 The caller doesn't care - they get a `Future` with the desired data.

 The pseudo-code looks something like this: